The Radical Gap Year wants to help students in the following four categories:

-After listening well, we are able to apply biblical truth to our context and explain the gospel with relevance and challenge.
+After listening well, I am able to apply biblical truth to my context and explain the gospel with relevance and challenge.

 Who are "they?"

-How do I present the gospel to "them?"
+How do I bring the gospel to "them?"

 How can I participate?

-I can pray, give, go, and help expose others to this need.
+I can participate by praying, giving, going, and helping expose others to this need.
 I glorify God by growing as a disciple of Jesus, by making disciples of Jesus, and by multiplying churches that reflect Jesus.